integratedmodelling/klab/docs/source/developers/embedded.rst

        new ModelingEngine(new KlabCertificate("/home/john/alt.cert")).start();

 In all cases, the start() method called on the engine (which returns the engine itself to enable more compact idioms like the above) will authorize the user, synchronize the worldview from the network, load it, connect to the k.LAB network and initialize all network resources according to the user's permissions.
-When that exits (after a short wait) without error, our engine is ready to make observations.
-We can only make observations within a *session*, which is a Java Closeable so it can be opened and closed automatically within a try-with-resource block:
+When that exits (after a short wait) without error, the engine is ready to make observations.
+This happens within a *session*, which we must request.
+A :java:type:`ISession <org.integratedmodelling.api.runtime.ISession>` is a :java:type:`Closeable <java.io.Closeable>` so it can be opened and closed automatically within a try-with-resource block:

 .. code-block:: java